Hog-CERN/Hog/docs/02-User-Manual/01-Hog-local/04-Project-Tcl.md

 ## Running additional scripts

-The `<my_project>.tcl` script can call other additional script placed in your repository.
+The `<my_project>.tcl` script can source other additional scripts contained in your repository.
 If you wish to run some scripts before creating your project then place them before calling `./Hog/Tcl/create_project.tcl`.
+This can be used to generate additional files to be included in your project.

 The `./Hog/Tcl/create_project.tcl` will finish leaving you project open, you can run additional scripts on your project by placing them after `./Hog/Tcl/create_project.tcl`.

-*NOTE*: Do this at your own risk.
+*NOTE*: do this at your own risk.